 Discover the Best Quick Trips from Philly

 Two drives within an hour of Philadelphia offer nature-filled escapes with history, stone buildings and great eats.
+Travel to these fun locations for some educational intrigue, unique shopping and delicious dining.

 A gorgeous day trip from Philadelphia, Bucks County embodies charm with antique shops, art galleries, stone barns and historic sites.
 Stop first at Washington Crossing Historic Park, a US historic landmark, where George Washington and his troops made their famous crossing of the Delaware River on Christmas 1776.
-For an immersion in colonial architecture and life, visit the Thompson-Nelly Farmstead where you can tour the 18th-century home, privy, stone barn and grounds.
+For an immersion in colonial architecture and life, visit the Thompson-Neely House & Farmstead where you can tour the 18th-century home, privy, stone barn and grounds.

 Continue your ride towards New Hope, one of Pennsylvania’s most charming small towns.
 Long a magnet for artists, New Hope appeals to a range of visitors with funky boutiques, art galleries and beautiful homes.
 Just shy of the town center, meander through Bowman’s Hill Wildflower Preserve, marveling at more than 700 native plants and hiking its 4.5 miles of trails through forests and meadows.
 Then continue to Main Street for some serious retail therapy.
 Peruse the many eclectic shops, visiting the popular Love Saves the Day and Soap Opera Company for collectibles and gifts.